smalott16/lhl_midterm/planning/PLAN.md

 -Priorities

 ## TUESDAY PLAN
-- ensure logged out user cannot view lists
 - speed up wolfram-alpha api
-- priority function logic within lists
-- show a few list items from each category on list home page
+- show a few list items of priority from all categorie on list home page
-- error handing for empty submission or too many characters